cl-model-languages/cl-prolog2/README.md

 Upon the local exit, `unwind-protect` emits a period `.<Return>` to the input stream and tells Prolog to stop the query.

+Finally, you can terminate an interpreter by a function `terminate`.

 ## Query format

 Query format mostly follows the Allegro Prolog (which is a fork of PAIP Prolog).